 Location: Chuo-dori, Morioka City

-Access: 15-20 minutes on foot from Morioka Station
+Access: 15-20 minute walk from Morioka Station

 Google Map